 the subpial layer that covers the nooks and crannies of your brain and spinal cord.
 Gravity comes into play.
 Laying down or sleeping positions the cerebellum to become a prime target.
 Walking or sitting upright makes your spine at risk the remainder of the day.
 Cranial nerve sections that run through your spinal fluid also become covered in hemosiderin.

-These specialized cells attract this blood residue to the cerebellum, brain stem, cranial nerves, or spine.
-Hemosiderin (iron) accumulates over time in these areas resulting in a neurotoxic effect on nerve function and cerebellar degeneration.
+This long-term exposure to free-iron molecules and hemosiderin is toxic.
+The result is neural damage, cerebellar atrophy, and neurodegeneration.
 Hearing loss, ataxia, and myelopathy related clinical symptoms mysteriously progress over time mimicking more widely recognized diseases.
 Superficial Siderosis is so rarely seen a correct diagnosis is often not found for years.
 Improved MRI technology and increased awareness have allowed radiologists to be often the first to report an accurate diagnosis.

 You can choose to live with the natural progression.
 Your physician may be able to locate an active bleed and perform a surgical repair to stop fresh blood infiltration.
 You can opt to try chelation drug therapy to remove the iron residue.

-Ten years of searching for answers passed before a radiologist recognized the signs of superficial siderosis in September 2014.
+Unexplained symptoms led to ten years of appointments, scans, and testing in a search for answers before a radiologist recognized the distinctive pattern of Superficial Siderosis.
 We invite you to follow our journey through this diagnosis as we share how we deal with the clinical symptoms, treatments, therapy options, research and general information we’ve collected along the way.